How to Apply to the Finance Justice Fund

 Yes.

-Beneficiaries/Clients are defined, consistent with OFN’s Annual Member Survey, as all individuals served by your organization in a fiscal year.
-To the extent that your CDFI provides products and services to organizations, as opposed to individuals, beneficiaries/clients refers to the end individuals served by those organizations.
+Beneficiaries and/or clients are defined, consistent with the OFN Annual Member Survey, as all individuals your organization serves in a fiscal year.
+To the extent that your organization provides products and services to organizations, as opposed to individuals, beneficiaries/clients refers to the end individuals served by those organizations.
 For example, the beneficiaries/clients of a small business loan are the employees of that business borrower.
 The beneficiaries/clients of a loan to an affordable housing developer are the number of expected tenants in the property financed.

 Related